 News interests on the Windows taskbar simplify this process with a convenient and personalized experience centered around you.
 When you select or hover on the weather icon in your taskbar, you will open news and interests.

 From here, you will see content covering the news, weather, traffic, and more.
 Content updates throughout the day and is designed to keep you up to date.
 How to get rid of weather and stock market details on the taskbar?
 You can get more details from this post.

 Microsoft has now rolled out the Windows 10 News and Interests to everyone and enabled it by default on the taskbar.
 Let’s check the different ways to disable News and Interests feature if you already have –

 Turn On or Off News and Interests from Taskbar

 In Windows 10, a nice feature if you like to have at-a-glance weather on your taskbar, as well as news updates just a click away.
 Suppose you had rather not have News and Interests sitting there taking up space on your Windows taskbar.
-However, getting rid of it easy.
+However, getting rid of it is easy.
 Here’s how –

 Right-click any blank space on the taskbar and select News and interests >Turn off.
 When you turn off news and interests, the weather will no longer appear on your taskbar.